 12 Examples of Smart Sales Goals to Guide Your Team

-Choosing long-term and shorter term goals that will actually motivate your team is tricky, though.
+Setting goals for the upcoming month, quarter, and year is a must for any sales leader.
+However, choosing long-term and shorter term goals that will actually motivate your team is tricky.
 You have to strike a balance between stretching your sales reps and staying realistic.

 How do you set the best sales goals?
-We’ve got the information you need to work through the process, including:
+We’ve got the information you need to work through the process.

 What Are Sales Goals?